-G0 Please provide the URL of your institution's net price calculator:
+G0 Please provide the URL L of your institution's net pric e calculato https://np oc.collegeboard.org/st tudent/app/wellesle

-Provide 2017-2018 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2019-2020 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2017-2018 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2017-2018 academic year costs of attendance will be available: 2/17/17
+Check here if your institution's 2019-2020 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2019-2020 academic year costs of attendance will be available: 15-Mar-19

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2017-2018 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2019-2020 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

 G1 PRIVATE INSTITUTIONS

-Tuition: \$50,840 \$50,840
+Tuition: \$55,728 \$55,728

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

 Tuition:

-G1 REQUIRED FEES: \$308 \$308
+G1 REQUIRED FEES: \$324 \$324

-T

 G1 ROOM AND BOARD:

-(on-campus) \$15,836 \$15,836
+(on-campus) \$17,096 \$17,096

 G1 ROOM ONLY:

-(on-campus) \$8,040 \$8,040
+(on-campus) \$8,824 \$8,824

-G1 BOARD ONLY: .
-4
+G1 BOARD ONLY:

-(on-campus meal plan) \$7,796 \$7,796
+(on-campus meal plan) \$8,272 \$8,272

-1.6 (16 11 1

-G1 Comprehensive tuition and room and be ' ,
+G1 Comprehensive tuition and room and ' •

-cannot provide separate tuition and roo m and board fees):
+college cannot provide separate tuitio n and room and board

+fees):